NCSC-NL/OpenSSL-2022/README.md

 ## The product I use is vulnerable to this issue.
 What should I do?
 For up-to-date information about patches and mitigations, please refer to your product vendor.

-## Are there IoCs?
+## IoCs and Detection
 There are currently no known IoCs that indicate exploitation of this vulnerability.
 IoCs will be shared - when possible - through this repository.
-Please see [iocs_detection/README.md](iocs_detection/README.md) for more information.
+Network detection rules can be found here [iocs_detection/README.md](iocs_detection/README.md).

 ## Hall of fame